ic3sec/LoveIt-Lite/README.md

 Some small style changes have been made including **colored headings** and **collapsing Table of Contents**.

 Unfortunately, LoveIt-Lite will only have documents updated in English - apologies for any inconvenice.
-I generally recommend the origina LoveIt theme over this unless it fits your specific use case.
+I generally recommend the original LoveIt theme over this unless it fits your specific use case.

 ## Compatibility